scottcorgan/pushstate-server/README.md

 });
 ```

 We use the (https://github.com/nomiddlename/log4js-node/wiki/Connect-Logger)[log4js] connect logger.
 Learn more about the available options from their project.
+Be sure to set `options.logger.level` to enable the logger.

 ## Global Install